-- 8.7 All rural industrial/commercial uses shall have access to an existing all-weather road, subject to 8.8 below.
-Other transportation needs, including rail access and highway access, shall be determined at the time of the review of the proposal. - 8.8 The Municipal District may require the proponent of a rural industrial/commercial use to enter into a development agreement regarding the construction of necessary roadways and services to the site as part of the subdivision or development process. - 8.9 The Municipal District shall not support rural industrial/commercial uses proposed to be located in hazard land areas, which include river banks, lakeshores, river valleys, coulees and other similar areas, unless mitigative measures can be implemented to the satisfaction of the Municipal District. - 8.10 All rural industrial/commercial uses shall be located on sites which are capable of supporting the intended use.
-This includes sites with adequate drainage, soil and slope conditions. - 8.11 Resource extraction types of rural industrial/commercial use shall be required to prepare reclamation plans to the satisfaction of the Municipal District and Alberta Environment. - 8.12 Rural industrial/commercial uses proposed to be located within the urban fringe area as identified in the Land Use Bylaw shall have regard to the long range growth plans and other concerns of the adjacent urban municipality. - 8.13 All rural industrial/commercial uses shall take such steps as required by the Municipal District to prevent any waste or waste products from contaminating ground water and/or surface water. - 8.14 The Municipal District may require large rural industrial/commercial uses to recycle water used in the development. - 8.15 The Municipal District may require rural industrial/commercial uses to prove that the water required for a given development will not reduce the availability of water for other users. - 8.16 The Municipal District discourages the use of potable water for industry, such as deep well injection. - 8.17 The Municipal District may control the location and design of rural industrial/commercial uses with the purpose of minimizing conflicts with adjacent or surrounding land uses through unsightly appearance, emission of noise or pollutants, creation of dust and similar disturbances.
+- 8.7 All rural industrial/commercial uses shall have access to an existing all-weather road, subject to Policy 8.8 below.
+Other transportation needs, including rail access and highway access, shall be determined at the time of the review of the proposal. - 8.8 The Municipal District may require the proponent of a rural industrial/commercial use to enter into a development agreement regarding the construction of necessary roadways and services to the site as part of the subdivision or development process. - 8.9 The Municipal District shall not support rural industrial/commercial uses proposed to be located in hazardous land areas, which include river banks, lakeshores, river valleys, coulees, and other similar areas unless mitigative measures can be implemented to the satisfaction of the Municipal District. - 8.10 All rural industrial/commercial uses shall be located on sites which are capable of supporting the intended use.
+This includes sites with adequate drainage, soil, and slope conditions. - 8.11 Resource extraction types of rural industrial/commercial use shall be required to prepare reclamation plans to the satisfaction of the Municipal District and Alberta Environment. - 8.12 Rural industrial/commercial uses proposed to be located within the urban fringe area as identified in the Land Use Bylaw shall have regard to the long-range growth plans and other concerns of the adjacent urban municipality. - 8.13 All rural industrial/commercial uses shall take such steps as required by the Municipal District to prevent any waste or waste products from contaminating ground water and/or surface water. - 8.14 The Municipal District may require large rural industrial/commercial uses to recycle water used in the development. - 8.15 The Municipal District may require rural industrial/commercial uses to prove that the water required for a given development will not reduce the availability of water for other users. - 8.16 The Municipal District discourages the use of potable water for industry, such as deep well injection. - 8.17 The Municipal District may control the location and design of rural industrial/commercial uses to minimize conflicts with adjacent or surrounding land uses through unsightly appearance, emission of noise or pollutants, creation of dust, and similar disturbances.

-WIND ENERGY
+RENEWABLE ENERGY

-- 8.18 The M.D. supports the integration of wind energy conversion systems in appropriate and compatible rural areas throughout the M.D. in consideration of applicable MDP policies and as determined by a collaborative application process including sufficient public consultation requirements in accordance with the Land Use Bylaw. - 8.19 It is the purpose and intent to promote the safe, effective and efficient use of Wind Energy Conversion System - Microgeneration to reduce the overall electrical energy consumption requirements from the electrical grid while protecting public health and safety without significantly increasing the cost or decreasing the efficiency of a WECS -Microgeneration.
-A WECS - Microgeneration may be appropriately located on agricultural, rural residential and rural commercial/ industrial sites and public facilities in accordance with the Land Use Bylaw requirements.
+- 8.18 The Municipal District supports the integration of renewable energy conversion systems (such as solar and wind energy conversion systems) so long as such systems are located in appropriate and compatible rural areas throughout the Municipal District, taking into consideration applicable MDP policies and as determined by a collaborative application process including sufficient public consultation requirements in accordance with the Land Use Bylaw. - 8.19 It is the purpose and intent to promote the safe, effective, and efficient use of microgeneration renewable energy systems to reduce the overall electrical energy consumption requirements from the electrical grid while protecting public health and safety without significantly increasing the cost or decreasing the efficiency of a renewable energy microgeneration system.
+A WECS - Microgeneration or a SES - Microgeneration may be appropriately located on agricultural, rural residential and rural commercial/ industrial sites and public facilities in accordance with the Land Use Bylaw requirements.